youngfish42/Awesome-FL/README.md

 <!-- END:fl-in-top-nlp-conference-and-journal -->

-## FL in top IR conference and journal
+## fl in top ir conference and journal

 In this section, we will summarize Federated Learning papers accepted by top Information Retrieval conference and journal, including [SIGIR](https://dblp.org/db/conf/sigir/index.html)(Annual International ACM SIGIR Conference on Research and Development in Information Retrieval).